 - Hostel Prices: Hostels, like everything else, are expensive in London.
-Expect to pay around $26 USD per night for a dorm room.
+Expect to pay around $26 USD per night for a dorm room, although some dorms start at around $17 USD.
 (My guide to saving money while you travel also features a free night at Equity Point Hostel in London, which will help save money.)

 - Budget Hotel Prices: Hotels in London anywhere in the city center will start around $130 USD per night and go up from there.
 If you stay on the outskirts of the city, you will pay around $80 USD per night.

 - Average Cost of Food: London offers every type of food imaginable and for every price range.
 Some of the cheaper options include Asian and English cuisine for $8 USD.
 Lunch specials run around $16 USD for a multi-course meal with drink.
 Fish and chips and other pub food will cost round the same price.
 Table service restaurants will set you back $32 USD or more for a meal with a drink.
 If you choose to cook, groceries will cost you between $65-80 USD per week.

 - Transportation Costs: Take the bus or underground (otherwise known as The Tube) as they are the cheapest forms of transportation in London.
 Fares start at $3 USD, or $6 without an oyster card.
 Underground tickets and Oyster Cards (pre-paid card) are also valid on London’s buses.
 You can now also hire a bike from many of the new docking stations around the capital city.
 However, be warned that London’s streets are not the easiest to navigate and there is a long way to go before London is cyclist friendly.
 The Heathrow Express is $32 USD.